 Validation of courses shall be based on performance in classes at the receiving school.
 A student transferring shall be placed at the appropriate sequential course level and should be passing each required course at the end of the first grading period.
-Students who do not meet this requirement shall have course validated using the Alternative Validation Procedure.
+Students who do not meet this requirement shall have course validated using the Alternative Validation Procedure, as outlined in subsection (3) of this rule.